~ ITEM: The heroism of Captain Fegen and the crew of the Jervis Bay

 ~ ITEM: The church can and will survive persecution.
 It will not survive faithlessness.
 This is both a theological and historical truth

 + + +

 ~ SO WHAT EXACTLY DOES victory look like?
-Giant Roman triumph, displaying captives, plunder, and conquering troops?
-An undignified mocking of the defeated, bared butts, raspberries, and ‘Neener!
+Giant Roman triumph, with floats and captives, plunder, and conquering troops?
+Or an undignified mocking of the defeated, bared butts, raspberries, and ‘Neener!
 Neener!’?
 Dignity, and proper respect for the conquered?

-A World War 2 sea captain make me think that in some cases, there’s another way.
+Two World War 2 sea captains make me think that in some cases, there’s another way.